siddhardhaungarala/Exam-Cell-Automation/README.md

 The system has a feature that generates a report automatically during exams at the end of the session or in between the session.

+# Documentation

+Here you can find the Documentation for the above project https://www.scribd.com/document/670994907/AUTOMATION-EXAMCELL go through this link and download it and get the access of a full documentation

 ### The major modules in this application are,
 Dashboard
 Teacher Management